rodriguezmeza/NagBody_pkg/Readmes/additional_libs/Readme-Install_cfitsio.txt

 sudo port install gcc46 +gfortran
 )

 Note: steps 1 and 2 are not necessary if you have installed another NagBody code already.
+Step 3 is also optional.

 1. In the $NAGBODYDIR make bin, man, man/man1, tests, zip, and local directories: with the instruction: